ubuntupunk/obisidian-zenquotes/README.md

 - Adds a plugin setting tab to the settings page.
 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.

+## Features
+- Fetch random quotes
+- Fetch quotes of the day
+- **Coming Soon**: Author-specific quotes!
+This feature will allow users to fetch quotes from specific authors.
+It requires premium API access.

+## Community Support
+To help make the author-specific quotes feature available to everyone, please consider supporting the project by:
+1. ⭐ Starring our repository on [GitHub](https://github.com/ubuntpunk/obsidian-xenquotes)
+2. 💝 Contributing to our [Open Collective](https://opencollective.com/ubuntupunk) campaign
+3. 🤝 Joining our community discussions on GitHub

 ## First time developing plugins?